 My quest for real ale

-Joking and patriotism aside, American beer is as boring as New Zealand beer.
+Joking and patriotism aside, American beer used to be as boring as New Zealand beer.
 But then I'm biased.
 I first learned beer was more than a body-coolant on the canals of England where I spent the summer of '75 on a horse-drawn narrow boat, sampling one real ale after the next in village after unspoiled village.
 Jim the horse would choose a pint over a loaf of Hovis (whole-wheat bread) any day, and drank inside the bar at Willeymoor Lock (Whitchurch, Shropshire) more than once.

 My favorite type of beer is 'real ale', a.k.a.
 English bitter.
 It doesn't taste bitter at all but must be drunk 'live' (un pasteurized), with the yeasty fermentation smell intact.
 This makes mass-production and distribution difficult and explains why "bitter" is virtually unheard of in the US - along with the fact that it's not as fizzy as Coca Cola.
 You can buy imported bottles or cans of English bitter, but without the live taste.